Smukh123/Smukh123/README.md

     <img alt="Github" src="https://img.shields.io/badge/-GitHub-181717?style=flat-square&logo=github" />

 </p>
+  <h1 align="center">Communication - the human connection - is the key to personal and success !</h1>

 <h1 align="center">Let's Get Connected</h1>
 I am active on LinkedIN and Instagram.
 You can reach out to me I will be happy to help</p>
 <div align="center">